General Contracting contractors in

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, electrical/plumbing rough-in before drywall, final inspection before occupancy.
-24-48 hour notice required for inspections.
+Footing inspection before concrete pour, framing inspection before insulation, final inspection before occupancy.
+Meridian requires 24-hour notice for inspections.
+Additional inspections for electrical, plumbing, HVAC at rough-in and final stages.

 Insurance Minimums